lubeskih/enigma-emulator/docs/EOFM.md

 #### Entry Wheel

 The current entry wheel connects the plugboard to the rotor assembly.
 If the plugboard is not present, the entry wheel instead connects the keyboard and lampboard to the rotor assembly.
-The military Enigma connects the keys in straigh alphabetical order: A -> A, B -> B and so on.
+The military Enigma connects the keys in straight alphabetical order: A -> A, B -> B and so on.
 The static rotor simply turns wires into contacts.

 #### Rotors

-The rotors are the heart of the Enigma machine...
-TBD

-###### Ring-settings (Ringstellung):

-The rotors had to be marked in some way on the outside so that the different positions could be identified.
-However, here entered yet another element of complexity.
-Each rotor was encircled by a ring bearing the 26 letters, so that with the ring fixed in position, each letter would label a rotor position.
-(In fact, the letter would show through a window at the top of the machine.).
-However, the position of the ring, relative to the wirings, would be changed each day.
-The wirings might be thought of as labelled by numbers from 1 to 26, and the position of the ring by the letters A to Z appearing in the window.
-So a ring-setting would determine where the ring was to sit on the rotor, with perhaps the letter G on position 1, H on position 2, and so forth.

-###### Ground-settings (Grundstellung):

-######

-#### Reflector

-TBD.

-#### Reverse Path

-TBD.

-#### Lamps

-TBD.
+The rotors are the heart of the Enigma machine.
+Each rotor is a disc, which has an electrical contact pins arranged in a circle on one face; and circular plates (electrical contacts) on the other (the pins and contacts represent the alphabet — typically the 26 letters A–Z).

+When the rotors are mounted side-by-side on the spindle, the pins of one rotor rested against the plate contacts of the neighboring rotor, forming an electrical connection.

+Inside the body of the rotor, 26 wires are randomly connected each pin on one side to a contact on the other.
+This is where the 'magic' happens, which is why the rotors are also called 'scramblers'.

+As this ring rotated with its rotor, a notch machined into it would eventually align itself with the pawl, allowing it to engage with the ratchet, and advance the rotor on its left.

+The advancement of a rotor other than the left-hand one is called a turnover.
+This was achieved by a ratchet and pawl mechanism.

+##### Basic Enigma:

 For the sake of simplicity, the diagram has been drawn for an alphabet of only eight letters, although in fact the Enigma worked on the ordinary 26-letter alphabet.

 It shows the state of the machine at some particular moment in its use.
 The lines marked correspond to current-carrying wires.

+A simple switch system at the input has the effect that if a key (say the B keys) is depressed, a current flows (as shown in the diagram by bold) lines and lights up a bulb in the output display panel (in this case, under the letter D).
+For the hypothetical 8-letter Enigma, the next state of the machine would be:

 <figure>
     <img src="img/Enigma-1.jpg"></img>
     <center>
-    <small><i>Current passing from the EKW, throughout the Rotors, reflecting itself at the UKW and back to a different path which ends up again, at the EKW.</i><br> <i>Found in <a href="">Andrew Hodges'</a> book <strong>Alan Turing: The Enigma</strong>, digitalized by <a href="https://who.lh.mk">lh.mk</a></i>.</small>
+    <small><i>Current passing from the EKW, throughout the Rotors, reflecting itself at the UKW and back to a different path which ends up again, at the EKW.</i><br> <i>Found in <a href="">Andrew Hodges'</a> book <strong>Alan Turing: The Enigma</strong>, digitalized by <a href="https://lh.mk">lh.mk</a></i>.</small>
     <center>
     <br>
 </figure>

-A simple switch system at the input has the effect that if a key (say the B keys) is depressed, a current flows (as shown in the diagram by bold) lines and lights up a bulb in the output display panel (in this case, under the letter D).
-For the hypothetical 8-letter Enigma, the next state of the machine would be:

 <figure>
     <img src="img/Enigma-2.jpg"></img>
     <center>
-    <small><i>Current passing from the EKW, throughout the first rotor who's path just change, throughout the rest of the rotors, reflecting itself at the UKW and back to a different path which ends up again, at the EKW.</i><br> <i>Found in <a href="">Andrew Hodges'</a> book <strong>Alan Turing: The Enigma</strong>, digitalized by <a href="https://who.lh.mk">lh.mk</a></i>.</small>
+    <small><i>Current passing from the EKW, throughout the first rotor who's path just change, throughout the rest of the rotors, reflecting itself at the UKW and back to a different path which ends up again, at the EKW.</i><br> <i>Found in <a href="">Andrew Hodges'</a> book <strong>Alan Turing: The Enigma</strong>, digitalized by <a href="https://lh.mk">lh.mk</a></i>.</small>
     <center>
     <br>
 </figure>

+##### Ring-settings (Ringstellung):

+The rotors had to be marked in some way on the outside so that the different positions could be identified.
+However, here entered yet another element of complexity.
+Each rotor was encircled by a ring bearing the 26 letters, so that with the ring fixed in position, each letter would label a rotor position (In fact, the letter would show through a window at the top of the machine).

+However, the position of the ring, relative to the wirings, would be changed each day.
+The wirings might be thought of as labelled by numbers from 1 to 26, and the position of the ring by the letters A to Z appearing in the window.
+So a ring-setting would determine where the ring was to sit on the rotor, with perhaps the letter G on position 1, H on position 2, and so forth.

+It is important to keep in mind that the ring setting only affects the wiring, it doesn't affect the turnover which still happens at the same letters.

+##### Ground-settings (Grundstellung):

+The ground-settings tells the operator of the machine what position the rotors should be in when setting up the machine (the letters you see in the little windows).
+So, for example, if the ground-setting for the left-hand rotor is `A`, you will see the letter `A` through the little window of the machine.

+#### Reflector

+The reflector is the disc that stands next to the left-most rotor.
+As it's name says, it reflects back the received electrical current.
+It basically connects outputs of the last rotor in pairs redirecting current back through the rotors by a different route.

+The reflector ensured that Enigma would be **self-reciprocal**; thus, with two identically configured machines, a message could be encrypted on one and decrypted on the other.
+The reflector also gave Enigma the property that no letter ever encrypted to itself.

+#### Reverse Path

+After the reflector reflects the electrical current, the current goes back into the rotors (but now takes a different path), back into the entry wheel and ends up lighting one of the lamps.

+<h3 style="background-color: #2b303b; color: white; padding: 3px 5px 3px 5px; display: inline-block">Operating the Enigma</h3>

+#### Enigma Models

+TBD

+##### Enigma I

+TBD

+##### Enigma M3

+TBD

+##### Enigma M4

+TBD

+#### Selecting a Model

+TBD

+#### Configuring the Settings

+TBD

+#### Enciphering a Message

+TBD

-####
+#### Deciphering a Message

+TBD

 ##### Glossary of Technical Terms: